-Services that are covered for you What you must pay when you get these services • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy colorectal cancer screening exam.
+You pay 30% coinsurance after the deductible for Medicare-covered barium enemas.
+Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 We cover: Medicare-covered services by a dentist or oral surgeon that are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic disease, or services that would be covered when provided by a doctor.
-You pay \$45 for each Medicare-covered office visit.
+In-Network: You pay \$40 for each Medicare-covered office visit.
+Out-of-Network: You pay \$50 after the deductible for each Medicare-covered office visit.
 See "Inpatient Hospital Care" and "Outpatient Services/Surgery" in this chart for cost-sharing you pay when services are received in a hospital or ambulatory surgical facility.
-CarePartners of Connecticut Dental Plan Your plan covers you for the Diagnostic and Preventive Services, Basic Services, and Major Services listed below, subject to the applicable cost-sharing, and up to the plan benefit maximum.
+CarePartners of Connecticut Dental Plan Your plan covers you for the Diagnostic and Preventive Services, Basic Services, and Major Services listed below, subject to the applicable cost sharing, and up to the plan benefit maximum.
 See the end of Section 3.1 in this chapter for other Limitations and Exclusions that apply to your dental coverage under this plan.
 Cost-sharing information is provided below based on the class of dental services you receive.
-For Class 2 Basic Services and Class 3 The plan pays up to the Calendar Year Maximum of \$1,500.
-All covered services are subject to the Calendar Year Maximum.
-Services received from a dentist in an emergency situation are subject to plan rules and cost-sharing.
-Major Services, \$100 annual deductible applies before cost-sharing.
-Services are covered with providers in the Dominion PPO Network only .
-To see if your dentist is a Dominion PPO
+The amount you pay will depend on whether the